 Whether or not you have to pay estate tax depends solely on the value of your estate at the time of your death.
 The IRS and Washington State give each person an exemption against the estate tax.
-This is referred to as the exemption amount (see Estate Planning insert for the current exemption).
-If the aggregate value of all of the assets of your estate (including life insurance proceeds payable on your death) exceeds the federal or state estate exemption amount, your estate may be subject to the federal and/or state estate tax.
-The chart in the Estate Planning insert outlines the recent past and the current federal and state exemptions and tax rates.
+This is referred to as the exemption amount.
+If the aggregate value of all of the assets of your estate (including life insurance proceeds payable on your death) exceeds \$2 million (the state exemption amount), your estate may be subject to the state estate tax.
+If the aggregate value of all of the assets of your estate exceeds \$5 million (indexed for inflation beginning in 2011), your estate may be subject to state and federal estate tax.
+The current indexed exemption amount for 2013 is \$5.25 million per person.
+The chart below outlines the recent past and the current federal and state exemptions and tax rates: